 FIS (NYSE: FIS) is the leading provider in banking technologies for financial institutions and businesses.
 It hired Axia Public Relations to develop an employee environmental program.

 Axia developed marketing tools, including naming the campaign "The FIS GreenLight Initiative."
 Axia also designed the logo, tagline, a series of four-color posters, an internal e-newsletter, and a website with social media concepts to promote green behavior in the workplace among the company's 32,000 employees across 80 domestic offices.
 Plans for an international campaign for FIS global offices with translations are underway.

 Following The FIS GreenLight Initiative rollout, field offices made the following improvements to help the environment:

-- E-waste recycling company Ecoreco recognized India FIS employees and its GreenLight Initiative work at an award ceremony.
+E-waste recycling company Ecoreco recognized India FIS employees and FIS' GreenLight Initiative work at an award ceremony.

-- The Dedham office recycled 161 tons or about 321,165 pounds of paper, recycling half of the toner cartridges and seeking a solution to reach its goal of 100 percent recycling by year's end.
+The Dedham office recycled 161 tons or about 321,165 pounds of paper as well as half of the toner cartridges and is seeking a solution to reach its goal of 100 percent recycling by year's end.

 - Marcia Danzeisen, FIS